Bauman Moscow State Technical University: Bauman University today

-The Bauman University is commonly regarded as one of Russia's most prestigious universities and has high entry requirements for its prospective students.
-The Bauman University is regularly ranked first in official government and business press rating.
+The Bauman University is commonly regarded as one of Russia's most prestigious universities and has high entry requirements for its prospective students.The Bauman University is regularly ranked first in official government and business press rating.
 The Bauman University also regularly occupies top 3 places in rating of alumni hunted by biggest Russian companies.
 In 2011/2012 QS World University rankings, BMSTU ranked 379th overall and 229th in Engineering & IT.

 The Bauman University has a National Research Center status, the financing of Bauman University is provided by a separate expense asset of Russian National Budget independently of Ministry of Education.
 BMSTU is Skolkovo innovation center founder.

+Sanctions

+The head of Bauman Moscow State Technical University, Anatoly Alexandrov signed a letter of support for the Russian invasion of Ukraine.
+On November 2, 2023, an agreement was reached between Bauman Moscow State Technical University for the development of design documentation for the so-called "jihad machine" (Jihad), a light and manoeuvrable buggy intended for use in the Russian invasion of Ukraine.
+The authorities of Chechnya will be responsible for the serial production of this equipment.

+Since 2023 the University is on the USA sanction list.

 Educational programs

 The admissions process includes exams on math, physics, and Russian.
 The university accepts one in ten applicants, which means that there are more than 30000 applicants.
 More than 2,600 of them pass through two years of preparation courses, another 2,000 follow studies in high schools partners of Bauman University.
 Participation in admission process requires a gage of original high school certificate which prevents applicants to take part in Lomonosov Moscow State University admission process at the same time.

 The academic year in this university begins on 1 September, and is divided into two terms (semesters).
 Students take exams at the end of each semester.
 The course of study lasts 6 years without interrupt for engineer specialist degree.
 But over the last few years the Bauman University has continued to integrate with the Bologna Process.
 And today some students learn using two step educational system.
 The first two years students study general engineering subjects.
 In the third year students begin to study specialized subjects.
 The university scientific library was founded in 1830.